What Can You Do with a Physics Degree?

 How Many Majors Will You Compete With?

 One of the first factors to consider when you are choosing a major is what the competition looks like.
-If there is a large supply of graduates to choose from, competing for a job may be more difficult.
+If there is an ample supply of graduates to choose from, competing for a job may be more difficult.
 According to a study conducted by Georgetown University Center on Education, only about 93,000 students out of the total 936,000 physical science majors will choose to focus on physics.
-If you look at all of the students who attend college each year, this means that only .2% of the graduates will be declared physics majors.
-This either means that there is little competition in the workforce or there is little demand for a graduate who possesses a degree in this area of studies.
+If you consider all the students who attend college each year, this means that only .2% of the graduates will be declared physics majors.
+This either means that there is little competition in the workforce or there is little demand for a graduate who possesses a degree in this area of study.

 Featured Programs